Shaping a healthier future and advancing the health and well-being of Tennesseans

 While there is no set maximum on how much an organization can request in their proposal, the maximum funding per agency will be determined by the Cannon County Opioid Abatement Task Force.

-Applications must be submitted by April 15th to be eligible for awarding.
-Applications will be reviewed in May to determine which organizations will receive grant funding.
+Applications must be submitted by May 15th to be eligible for awarding.
+Applications will be reviewed in June to determine which organizations will receive grant funding.

 All grants will be awarded for 12 months from July 1st through June 30th of the upcoming fiscal year.

-The Cannon County Opioid Abatement Task Force will vote on all grant applications received during their May meeting.
+The Cannon County Opioid Abatement Task Force will vote on all grant applications received during their June meeting.
 Following the Task Force’s decision to award funding, grant awards will need to be approved by the Cannon County Commission.

 Grantees are required to submit evaluation metric updates quarterly based upon the specific data points cited in their grant proposal.
 This data will be submitted to the Cannon County Opioid Abatement Task Force quarterly.